yttcs/function-calling-agent/README.md

 2. Added date tool
 3. Added time tool so the model can access UTC time and convert to user requsted time zone.

-### Currently working on error handling and refining tools to avoid orphan tool calls.
+### Currently working on error handling, refining tools to avoid orphan tool calls, renewal JWT, and code organization.